alexec/www.alexecollins.com/source/2014-02-09-antlr4-and-maven-tutorial.html.md

 ---
-title: ANTLR4 and Maven Tutorial
+title: ANTLR 4 and Maven Tutorial
 date: 2014-02-09 17:18 UTC
 tags: java, antlr, maven, dsl
 ---
 I've been working on a side project to write an external DSL.
 It's partly to get some more exposure to DSLs, and Java 8.
-ANTLR grammar is well documented, and has great tooling, but many tutorials stop at writing code exercises the new language, so I've added a my own example here.
+ANTLR grammar is well documented, and has great tooling, but many tutorials stop at writing code that actually uses your new grammar, so I've added a my own example here.

 This tutorial is in four simple parts, but you may wish to read up a little on DSLs and Java 8 first.